DaniaHsm/SolarScope/README.md

 - assimp 6.0.2

 ## Controls:
-- 1 & 2 to switch between first-person and third-person
+- 1 & 2 to switch between first-person and third-person point of view
 - W A S D to move around
+- Shift to move faster
 - Mouse or arrow keys to move camera
+- Spacebar to stop all movements of orbiting objects

 ## Contributors:
 - Yusuf Chahal